-- New tree planting in urban areas is almost universally done by non-profit entities, cities or towns, or quasi-governmental bodies like utilities. - Except for a relatively small number of wood utilization projects, urban trees are not merchantable, are not harvested, and generate no revenue or profit. - With the exception of very recent plantings begun in California using funds from its Greenhouse Gas Reduction Fund, no one currently plants urban trees with carbon as a decisive reason for doing the planting. - Because urban tree planting and maintenance are expensive relative to carbon revenues, urban forestry has not attracted established for-profit carbon developers.
+- Urban forests are essentially public goods, producing benefits far beyond the specific piece of land upon which individual trees are planted. - New tree planting in urban areas is almost universally done by non-profit entities, cities or towns, quasi-governmental bodies like utilities, and private property owners. - Except for a relatively small number of wood utilization projects, urban trees are not merchantable, are not harvested, and generate no revenue or profit. - With the exception of very recent plantings begun in California using funds from its Greenhouse Gas Reduction Fund, no one currently plants urban trees with carbon as a decisive reason for doing the planting.

-• Because urban forest projects will take place in urban areas, they will be highly visible to the public and easily visited by carbon buyers.
+- Because urban tree planting and maintenance are expensive relative to carbon revenues, urban forestry has not attracted established for-profit carbon developers. - Because urban forest projects will take place in urban areas, they will be highly visible to the public and easily visited by carbon buyers.
 This contrasts with most carbon projects that are designed to generate tradeable credits purchased in volume by distant and "blind" buyers.